lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 Always be aware of the Whole(s)

 Systems properties are properties of the whole which none of the parts have.
 These properties arise from the &#39;organizing relations&#39; of the parts, i.e. from a configuration of ordered relationships characteristic of that particular class of organisms.
 Systems and these systemic properties are destroyed when a system is dissected into isolated elements.
-Shifting our focus from parts to whole is therefore a core idea of systems thinking
+Shifting our focus from parts to whole is therefore a core idea of systems thinking[^7].

-# 7
-.

-While in a mechanical process, parts are formed independently of the whole, and then added together to form an aggregation, in a living structure, the parts come into being within the whole, emerging and getting differentiated from it[^1].
+While in a mechanical process, parts are formed independently of the whole, and then added together to form an aggregation, in a living structure, the parts come into being within the whole, emerging and getting differentiated from it[^1][^2].

 Having a holistic perspective and remaining aware of the whole at each step of the design process is therefore essential for systems design, and both pattern languages and permaculture strongly pay attention to this.